Mike Pecarovich

-Michael J. Pecarovich (September 23, 1898 – March 23, 1965) was an American football coach, lawyer, and actor.
+Michael J. Pecarovich (September 23, 1898 – March 23, 1965) was an American football coach and actor.
 He served as the head football coach at Loyola University of Los Angeles—now known as Loyola Marymount University—in 1928 and 1939, Gonzaga University from 1931 to 1938, and the University of San Diego from 1960 to 1961.
 Pecarovich also coached two professional teams, the Los Angeles Angels of the Pacific Coast Professional Football League and the San Francisco Clippers of the California-based American Football League.